NishantkSingh0/Resume-Builder/README.md

 # Well there are existing resume builders that claim to build ATS friendly resumes but..
-- Most resume builders use rigid LaTeX-based templates that only provide static PDFs.
+- **Very less customization option:** Most resume builders use rigid LaTeX-based templates that only provide static PDFs.
 While LaTeX offers clean formatting, over 95% of users find it hard to understand or customize—forcing them to repeatedly repurchase resumes for minor changes, making the process both frustrating and costly.
-- Most popular resume builders offer only basic, low-quality templates in their free tier — often outdated, unprofessional, or lacking modern design elements.
+- **Low quality and unprofessional template in free tier:** Most popular resume builders offer only basic, low-quality templates in their free tier — often outdated, unprofessional, or lacking modern design elements.
 Users are then prompted to pay $1–$2 per resume download, even after spending time building it.
-- Most resume builders use a rigid, step-by-step form that hides the full scope of required info.
+- **Frustrating Form Flow:** Most resume builders use a rigid, step-by-step form that hides the full scope of required info.
 Fields appear one by one, forcing users to keep clicking “Next” without a clear overview—wasting time and causing confusion for those who want to prepare content in advance.
-- Many resume builders are slow and laggy, with unresponsive previews—creating friction for users who just want to build or update resumes quickly
+- **Laggy and complex interface:** Many resume builders are slow and laggy, with unresponsive previews—creating friction for users who just want to build or update resumes quickly
+- **Data Privacy Concerns:** Most resume builders compromise user privacy by using sensitive data without consent.
+They often collect personal information and use it for purposes beyond just resume building, including selling it to third parties for targeted ads and other uses.
+- **Login and Cookie Hassles:** Many resume builders require users to sign in and manage cookies, leading to unnecessary frustration and security concerns.
+This not only disrupts the user experience but also exposes personal data to potential risks.

 # What we provide with this resume builder application :-
 - **Multi-format Export:** Instantly download resumes in .pdf, .html, or editable .json formats — flexible for any need.